gbgabiola/notes/php/fundamentals.md

     - using **Splat** (`...`) operator
   - **Variadic** functions accepts variable number of arguments
   - **Named arguments** allow passing arguments to a function based on the parameter name, rather than the parameter position
+- **Variable Function** tries to find a function whose name corresponds to value of the variable and executes it
+  - won't work with language constructs, e.g., `echo`, `print`, `unset()`, `isset()`, `empty()`, `include`, `require`
+    - utilize wrapper functions to make use of any of these constructs as variable functions
+- **Anonymous Function** (closures or lamdba function) allows a function to have no names
+  - must end with semi
+  - can be assigned to a variable
+  - can be passed as arguments to another functions and even return them from another functions
+- **Callback Function** is a function passed to another function as an argument and called within that function
+  - built-in functions thats expects callback function as an argument: `array_map`, `filter`, `usort`
+- **Arrow Function** is a cleaner syntax of an Anonymous Function
+  - can always access variables from the parent scope
+  - only has a single expression and returns the value of that expression

+## Dates & Times

+- `time` function returns current time in seconds since the Unix Epoch (January 1 1970 00:00:00 GMT
+- `date` function returns formatted local time/date
+  - timestamp is option defaults to the value of `time()`
+- `date_default_timezone_set` function sets the default timezone used by all date/time functions in a script
+- `date_default_timezone_get` function gets the default timezone used by all date/time functions in a script
+- `mktime` function returns the Unix timestamp corresponding to the arguments given
+- `strtotime` function parse about any English textual datetime description into a Unix timestamp
+- `date_parse` function returns associative array with detailed info about given date/time
+- `date_parse_from_format` function gets info about given date formatted according to the specified format